brandonrse/S-V-Bingo-Guide/src/content/docs/purchasing/food-store.md

 ### Cascaraffa

-Cascarrafa has three Chansey Supply Store.
+Cascarrafa has three Food Stores.
 One is located on the **West** side of the **top level**.
 The other two are located on the **West** side of the **lowest level**.